2023 PP Systems

 Innovator’s Travel Award

 We are happy to offer the PP Systems 2020 Innovator’s Travel Award in which five deserving candidates will be awarded $1,000 each to be used toward flights and/or hotel accommodations for an upcoming relevant conference or workshop in 2020.

 3 students will be chosen and must meet the following criteria:

 - Be an active PP Systems user

-- Have an accepted poster or talk at an upcoming conference in 2019 that includes the CIRAS-3 as part of that research
+- Have an accepted poster or talk at an upcoming conference in 2020 that includes use of one of our instruments as part of the research to be presented

 - Be active on social media (via your own lab blog, Twitter, Instagram, etc.)

 - Submit a 2-minute video telling us a bit about yourself, your research, and why you believe you would benefit from this travel award in regard to your research

 - Receive a written recommendation from your professor or supervisor

 - Create a brief (one-minute) follow-up video about how they benefited from attending the conference